Mateusz-Kozlowski/Real-Time-Webcam-Sudoku-Solver/README.md

 ## Contributing
 Feel free to contribute to this project.
 How to do it?
-(Even I'm not sure because I have never contributed to any project), but I guess the best way to do it is:
+(Even I am not sure because I have never contributed to any project), but I guess the best way to do it is:
-* Fork the repo on GitHub
+* Fork this repo on GitHub
 * Clone the project to your own machine
 * Commit changes to your own branch
 * Push your work back up to your fork
-* Submit a Pull request so that I can review your changes
+* Submit pull request so that I can review your changes

 NOTE: Be sure to merge the latest from "upstream" before making a pull request!

 ## Bibliography, inspiration and sources